-A way of playing in which each player gets a quantity of unopened Magic product and creates his or her own deck on the spot.
+A way of playing in which each player gets a quantity of unopened Magic product and creates their own deck on the spot.
 See rule 100.2.

 Limited Range of Influence

 An optional rule used in some multiplayer games that limits what a player can affect.
 See rule 801, "Limited Range of Influence Option."